rongkangw/tp/docs/UserGuide.md

 ## Specific Parameter Requirements

 ##### **`PHONE`**
-  * The optional country code must start with +, followed by 1–3 digits (no leading zeros), and comes before the main number.
+  * The optional country code must start with `+`, followed by 1–3 digits (no leading zeros), and must come before the main number.
-  * The main number must be 7–12 digits, with at most one leading zero.
+  * The main number must contain 7–12 digits, with at most one leading zero.
   * Whitespace between the country code and main number is allowed (and normalized automatically)
   * e.g. `+65 91234567`, `+1 2345678901`, `91234567`.